-Prior to moving into private practice full time, Sonali was the Director of Community Supports at the Epilepsy Foundation of Metropolitan New York.
-She was responsible for developing and implementing new programming that would meet the needs of the diverse communities served.
-Under her leadership, the services provided to people with epilepsy and their families from minority communities grew.
-While at the Epilepsy Foundation, she became a Master Trainer in Diversity and Cross Cultural Awareness of Epilepsy and had the opportunity to travel the country providing workshops on personal and organizational cultural competency and the impact of culture on epilepsy.
+Ms. Zoracki previously served as the Director of Community Supports at the Epilepsy Foundation of Metropolitan New York.
+She developed and implemented new programming to meet the needs of the diverse communities served, and expanded services for people with epilepsy and their families from minority communities.
+She became a Master Trainer in Diversity and Cross Cultural Awareness of Epilepsy, and travelled the country providing workshops on personal and organizational cultural competency and the impact of culture on epilepsy.

-Sonali is passionate about working with individuals with special needs and their families.
-Her first foray into the helping profession, prior to her pursuing her graduate degree, was as an Applied Behavioral Analysis (ABA) therapist working with children with autism in the Boston, MA area.
-She took the skills that she gained in that position with her when she moved back to Mumbai, India where she developed and ran an ABA program at one of India’s premier non-profit agencies working with children with developmental disabilities.
+Earlier in her career, Ms. Zoracki served as an Applied Behavioral Analysis (ABA) therapist working with children with autism in the Boston area.
+When she moved back to Mumbai, she developed and ran an ABA program at one of India’s premier non-profit agencies, working with children with developmental disabilities.
 Her second year internship at CSSW was at New Alternatives for Children in New York City, an agency dedicated to working with medically and developmentally fragile children and their families.
-She stayed on after she graduated for 4 more year and there had the opportunity to hone both her clinical & advocacy skills.
-She worked to educate and empower not only the families on her case load but also the wider community.
+She stayed on after she graduated for four more years.